Javad7ahmadi/MAP-Based-Task-Oriented-Precoding-for-Multiuser-Communication/README.md

 ## Requirements

-- Python with PyTorch
+* Python with PyTorch (for feature generation)
-- MATLAB
+* MATLAB (for precoding design, channel modeling, and classification accuracy evaluation)

 ## Running the Code

 ### 1. Configure and run the Python code